AMB0000/Python-For-Engineers/Lab_01/README.md

 ## Reflection

-Noise adds random fluctuations to the signal, making it harder to identify the clean underlying waveform.
-Increasing the frequency compresses the sine wave, producing more cycles over the same x-range.
-High noise combined with high frequency would make the data very difficult to analyze since individual cycles become indistinguishable from the random variation.
-Filtering or averaging techniques would be needed to recover the true signal in that case.
+Noise causes the signal to fluctuate randomly, making it more difficult to recognize the pure waveform.
+When you raise the frequency, the sine wave gets squashed, which means there are more cycles over the same x-range.
+When high frequency and high noise are combined, individual cycles become indistinguishable from random variation, making analysis of the data extremely challenging.
+In that case, filtering or averaging would have to be used to get the real signal back.